APPENDICES

 NOTES

 02. Wall of Names, 9, calls him Jean AROSTEGUY.
-See also Bourgeois, Cabanocey, 161; Voorhies, J., Some Late Eighteenth Century Louisianians, 114, 426.
+See also Bourgeois, Cabanocey, 161; Voorhies, J., Some Late Eighteenth-Century Louisianians, 114, 426.

-03. Wall of Names, 9, calls her Marguerite AROSTEGUY.
-See also Voorhies, J., Some Late Eighteenth Century Louisianians, 115, 426.
-She could have been the girl in the household of either of the Pierre AROSTEGUYs at Cabanoce in 1766, one her father, the other probably an older brother.

-05. Wall of Names, 9, calls her Marie-Théotiste AROSTEGUY; NOAR, 2:245, her marriage record, calls her Marie-Théotiste ROSTOGUI, dates the marriage as "cir."
-10 Jan 1768, & does not give any parents' names.
-See also Voorhies, J., Some Late Eighteenth Century Louisianians, 115, 426.
 She could have been the girl in the household of either of the Pierre AROSTEGUYs at Cabanocé in 1766, one her father, the other probably an older brother.

+05. Wall of Names, 9, calls her Marie-Théotiste AROSTEGUY; NOAR, 2:211, 245 (SLC, M2, 3 or 33), her marriage record, calls her Marie-Théotiste ROSTOGUI, calls her husband Antoine-Emmanuel MORIN, dates the marriage as "cir."
+10 Jan 1768, but does not give any parents' names.
+See also Voorhies, J., Some Late Eighteenth-Century Louisianians, 115, 426.

-06. Wall of Names, 9, calls him Pierre AROSTEGUY; AGE, October 2004, 64, calls him Pierre APOSTEY (AROSTEGUI, AROSEGY), & says he was from the diocese of Bayonne in Gascogne, followed here; BRDR, 1a:10, his marriage record, calls him Pierre AROSTEY, gives his & his wife's age at the time of marriage, the names of their parents, the home diocese in France of his parents, & says the witnesses to their marriage were Jean ROBICHAUT (brother of the bride, who made his x), Joseph ROBICHAUT (brother of the bride, who made his x), Ambroise BOURG (who made his x), & Jean LEBER (who signed, indicating literacy), also the bride & groom made their xs.
-I have not found the AROSTEGUY family in Arsenault, Généalogie; White, DGFA-1, 1405, gives his name & the names of his parents in the profile of his wife Marie ROBICHAUD.
-His marriage record proves conclusively that he was Acadian, which is why he & his family were listed with the Acadians in the Cabanoce census of 1766 & called Acadians in the Spanish report of Jul 1767.
-See Voorhies, J., Some Late Eighteenth Century Louisianians, 114-15, 426.
+06. Wall of Names, 9, calls him Pierre AROSTEGUY; AGE, October 2004, 64, calls him Pierre APOSTEY (AROSTEGUI, AROSEGY), & says he was from the diocese of Bayonne in Gascogne; BRDR, 1a(rev.):10, his marriage record, calls him Pierre AROSTEY, gives his & his wife's age at the time of marriage, the names of their parents, the home diocese in France of his parents, & says the witnesses to their marriage were Jean ROBICHAUT (brother of the bride, who made his x), Joseph ROBICHAUT (brother of the bride, who made his x), Ambroise BOURG (who made his x), & Jean LEBER (who signed), & that the bride & groom also made their xs.
+See also Voorhies, J., Some Late Eighteenth-Century Louisianians, 114-15, 426.

 07. Wall of Names, 9, calls him Pierre AROSTEGUY 2.
-See also Bourgeois, Cabanocey, 161; Voorhies, J., Some Late Eighteenth Century Louisianians, 115.
-The girl in his household at Cabanoce in 1766 was probably one of the daughters of the other Pierre AROSTEGUY, whom I suspect was his father, so she was probably a younger sister.
+See also Bourgeois, Cabanocey, 161; Voorhies, J., Some Late Eighteenth-Century Louisianians, 115.

 [top of page AROSTEGUY]

-Copyright (c) 2006-08 Steven A. Cormier
+Copyright (c) 2006-22 Steven A. Cormier